 - They are open-pollinated (meaning they come true from saved seed).

 - They have an established provenance through families, regions, and more rarely through now-defunct seed companies or university breeding programs (like the Rutgers tomato).

 Heritage vegetables are pretty much the same thing as heirlooms, with the added condition that the breeds have ethnic or cultural significance–like Romano beans in Italy or Fish pepper for African Americans in the Chesapeake region.

-In the U.S., it’s more common to use heritage to refer to animal breeds, and when the term is applied it indicates:
+In the U.S., it’s more common to use heritage to refer to animal breeds.
+When the term is applied, it indicates: